unmojang/Loki/README.md

 ![Attempted cross-API server chat report](/img/chatreport.png)

-## I'd like to use this on Windows 2000 or PowerPC MacOS, does it support Java 5?
+## I'd like to use this on Windows 95, does it support Java 5?

 Loki supports Java 5 and above.
 However, Java 5 lacks some functionality and may have issues in some modded environments.
 If you are using Java 6 or later, there should be no issues.